homfunctor/eora/README.md

 type-minimal: bare-minimum installation for booting into after installation

-type-nicerTTY: applied over the previous type layer. a nicer tty with stylix theming, neovim, starship, fish.
+type-nicerTTY: applied over the previous type layer. a nicer tty with stylix theming, neovim, fish.

-type-work: hyprland and all the stuff I need for work. aside from optional features, work laptop and work user on main pc stop here. autologins as I already enter a password to decrypt the drive. custom code i cobbled together to manually unlock gnome-keyring on autologin. logging out from hyprland leads to cosmic-greeter, which i chose because it looks nice. over-complicated code manages the backgrounds for cosmic-greeter.
+type-work: hyprland and all the stuff I need for work. aside from optional features, work laptop and work user on main pc stop here. autologins as I already enter a password to decrypt the drive. custom code i cobbled together to manually unlock gnome-keyring on autologin. logging out from hyprland leads to tuigreet

 type-personal: gaming, other goodies. only for main user of personal pc.

 warning: i am a mathematician. therefore i cannot program. plagiarize my plagiarism with caution.